 Here are a few final shots of our Easter table:

-Have fun setting your table and be sure to tag your social media pictures using #joyfulderivatives!
+Have fun putting together your simple table setting and be sure to tag your social media pictures using #joyfulderivatives!
 As always, let me know if you have any questions.